The 10 most shocking exclusions from World Cup squads

 Perceived as a disruptive influence, Romario's relationship with Luiz Felipe Scolari had soured after the 2001 Copa America when he unexpectedly withdrew from the squad to play for Vasco da Gama and then go on holiday.

 Even at the age of 36 he struggled to follow the rules, and was punished by missing the World Cup.
-Not even impressive form for his club side or an emotional appeal to the manager was enough to change Scolari’s mind.
-Brazil went on to lift the trophy anyway, with Ronaldo, Rivaldo and Ronaldinho integral to their triumph.
+Not even impressive form for his club side, and an emotional appeal to the manager, was enough to change Scolari’s mind.
+Brazil went on to lift the trophy, with Ronaldo, Rivaldo and Ronaldinho integral to their triumph.

 Esteban Cambiasso and Javier Zanetti (2010)